ml-tooling/best-of-python/README.md

 - [**best-of-web-python**](https://github.com/ml-tooling/best-of-web-python): A ranked list of awesome Python libraries for web development.
 - [**best-of-python-dev**](https://github.com/ml-tooling/best-of-python-dev): A ranked list of awesome Python developer tools and libraries.
 - [**awesome-python**](https://github.com/vinta/awesome-python): A curated list of awesome Python frameworks, libraries, software and resources.
+- [**Python Libraries**](https://www.scaler.com/topics/python-libraries/): Python libraries are a collection of helpful functions that allow us to write code without having to start from scratch.

 ## Contribution